rpower/whatisformula1.com/_pages/calendar.md

   document.querySelector('#nextracedate').innerHTML = nextRaceDate;
 </script>

-Below is the full calendar of races for the 2020 Formula 1 season:
+Below is the calendar of races that have been confirmed so far for the 2020 Formula 1 season:

 <div class="container">
   <div class="row pb-1 justify-content-center">